tefkah/thesis-writing/Chapters/III. Anyons.md

 - Magnetic field perpendicular to that strip
 - Induces Lorentz force which pushes particles to one side, increasing their concentration and creating a potential difference, inducing a voltage changing the resistivity.
-- This resistivity linearly depends on the voltage, which linearly depends on the concentration difference which linearly depends on the strength of
-  &#x20;     the magnetic field, thus yielding a linear dependence of the resistivity &#x20;     to the strenght of the perpendicular magnetic field.
+- This resistivity linearly depends on the voltage, which linearly depends on the concentration difference which linearly depends on the strength of the magnetic field, thus yielding a linear dependence of the resistivity to the strenght of the perpendicular magnetic field.
 - Looks like figure ref:fig:che

 However, as most classical effects, they only hold in a certain regime.
 When we clean up the materials, lower the temperature dramatically (<2K) and increase the magnetic field strength considerably, we observe the _Quantum Hall Effect_
 (QHE): rather than a linear dependence on the magnetic field strength, the resistivity shows these strange plateaux at rather consistent values, as inref:fig:qhe.
 The spacing between these plateaux does not seem to differ between different materials, which is even more curious.

 So: why?
 Why do we see these plateaux, and why at these levels?
-The short answer (partially) is: the impurities in the sample lift the degeneracy of the
-&#x20;eigenstates of the Quantum Hall system, called Landau levels, and _localizes_ some of those states, rather than the states extending from one edge of the &#x20;sample to the other (akin to the wavefunctions of a particle in a box).
-These &#x20;localized states do not conduct current (as do not span the system, and &#x20;resistivity is measured from end to end), thus leading to the plateaux in the &#x20;resistivity: we change plateaux when all the localized states are filled and we &#x20;move to different extended states.
-The specific values of these levels depend &#x20;on weird physics at the boundaries of the system called _edge-modes_, but in short the levels correspond to the number of filled Landau levels: at higher
+The short answer (partially) is: the impurities in the sample lift the degeneracy of the eigenstates of the Quantum Hall system, called Landau levels, and _localizes_ some of those states, rather than the states extending from one edge of the sample to the other (akin to the wavefunctions of a particle in a box).
+These localized states do not conduct current (as do not span the system, and resistivity is measured from end to end), thus leading to the plateaux in the
-&#x20;magnetic field strengths the levels can accommodate more states, thus the lower &#x20;the magnetic field strength the larger the number of available levels, leading &#x20;to a smooth-looking linear dependence in the classical regime.
+resistivity: we change plateaux when all the localized states are filled and we move to different extended states.
+The specific values of these levels depend on weird physics at the boundaries of the system called _edge-modes_, but in short the levels correspond to the number of filled Landau levels: at higher magnetic field strengths the levels can accommodate more states, thus the lower the magnetic field strength the larger the number of available levels, leading to a smooth-looking linear dependence in the classical regime.

 There are quite some caveats to the above story, but that is the gist of why the effect happens for _integer levels_.
 The less interested reader can skip over the following section describing the corresponding _Integer Quantum Hall Effect_
 (IQHE) and head to the description of its fractional cousin, where the same does not hold.
 Specifically, the IQHE requires one massive idealization: electron interaction is neglected completely.
 As we shall see, this idealization cannot hold in the FQHE.